michaelkrzyzaniak/Beat-and-Tempo-Tracking/README.md

 int       btt_get_num_tempo_candidates           (BTT* self);
 /*default value: BTT_DEFAULT_NUM_TEMPO_CANDIDATES (10) */
 ```
-For each new oss sample, try this many tempo candidates -- i.e. this many peaks are picked out of the autocorrelation.
+At each time step, try this many tempo candidates -- i.e. this many peaks are picked out of the autocorrelation.
 Scoring candidate tempos is one of the most conputationally expensive parts of this algorithm.
 On my laptop, the whole algorithm runs in 20% of realtime, and 7% of realtime is spent scoring candidate tempos.
 Decreasing this will save computational time, at the possible expense of more spurious tempo readings.

 ##### Gaussian Tempo Histogram Decay
 ```c